Authorization using Role-Based Access Control¶

 Before implementing RBAC you should evaluate the security needs of the users in your organization and, based on the resources they require to perform their duties, group users into roles that satisfy those requirements.
 See RBAC Role Use Cases for an example of this planning task.
 It is a best practice to limit users to the minimum required role necessary for them to complete their assigned tasks.

 Like ACLs, RBAC uses principals, so you can associate whatever principal a client is using with an RBAC role, which is authorized by the Confluent Server Authorizer to communicate with both RBAC and ACLs.
 For details about the Confluent Server Authorizer, see Confluent Server Authorizer.
-RBAC roles do not support DENY rules, and there is no difference in the way you create and use Kafka ACLs while also using RBAC; rather, RBAC serves as an additional enforcement layer.
+RBAC roles do not support DENY rules, and there is no difference in the way you create and use legacy ZooKeeper-based ACLs while also using RBAC.
+However, if you intend to continue using ACLs, we recommend that you migrate to centralized ACLs, which store ACL information in MDS, just like role bindings.
+Legacy ZooKeeper-based ACLs will continue to work in the meantime.

 RBAC helps you: